Russell-Waterhouse/blog/content/post/trends.md

 In May, I was accepted into the Software Engineering Program.

-Knowing I would need Java for my next Software Engineering Course, I set out to learn the basics over the summer.
+Knowing I would need Java for my next CS course, I set out to learn the basics over the summer.

 I got the hang of it pretty quickly, and that made that course that fall very